 Dr. Blike has served at Dartmouth-Hitchcock since 1992, where he is currently responsible for the organization’s quality, safety, and value initiatives on behalf of 1.9 million patients across northern New England.
 Dr. Blike spoke on the topics of quality of care and patient safety, describing the Dartmouth-Hitchcock system’s successful initiatives to improve patient safety despite the complexities and shifting pressures of the modern health care system.

 Other speakers included Dr. Joseph Perras, President, CEO, and Chief Medical Officer at MAHHC, who gave an update on MAHHC performance in 2017, marked by significant improvements in access to primary care, development of a hospital-wide quality dashboard, and continued financial stability.
 He also discussed ongoing initiatives to integrate MAHHC systems and services with Dartmouth-Hitchcock to better serve local populations, and he outlined MAHHC plans for 2018, which include the addition of cardiology services in Windsor.
 Trustee Donna Sweaney conducted meeting business, while Member Jessie Frazer-Farnham, Chair of the Nominating Committee, presented nominations for new Members and Trustees.

-Additionally, David Peckinpaugh was elected as a member of nominating committee for a three-year term.
+Additionally, David Peckinpaugh was elected as a member of the nominating committee for a three-year term.